jkk/formative/README.md

 # Formative

 A Clojure library for dealing with web forms.

-Does three things, given a form specification:
+In particular, it can:

-* Renders a form via pluggable renderers.
-Comes with [Hiccup](https://github.com/weavejester/hiccup) renderers for Bootstrap and for a table-based layout
+* Render a form via pluggable renderers (comes with Bootstrap and other renderers built in)
-* Parses form data from Ring params
+* Parse form data from Ring params
-* Validates parsed data using [Verily](https://github.com/jkk/verily)
+* Validate parsed data using [Verily](https://github.com/jkk/verily)

 ## Installation